VsalCode/fgo24-react-table/README.md

-# Rick and Morty
+# Form Survey

-In this project, I created a Rick and Morty card character using state in react js
+In this project, I created a form survey using state in react js

 ## Preview